State and Local Cybersecurity Grant Program

 Read: How will the SLCGP be administered?

-DHS will implement the SLCGP through CISA and the Federal Emergency Management Agency (FEMA).
+DHS will implement the SLCGP through CISA and the FEMA.
 While CISA will serve as the program management subject-matter expert in cybersecurity related issues, FEMA will provide grant administration and oversight for appropriated funds, including award and allocation of funds to eligible entities, financial management, and oversight of funds execution.

-The program is designed to allocate funding where it is needed most: into the hands of local entities.
-States and territories will use their State Administrative Agencies (SAAs) to receive SLCGP funds from the federal government and then distribute the funding to local governments in accordance with state law and procedures.
+The program is designed to allocate funding to the most vulnerable and least mature cyber entities: local governments.
+States and territories will use their State Administrative Agencies (SAAs) to receive SLCGP funds from the federal government and then distribute at least 80% of the funding to local governments in accordance with state law, procedures, and federal legislative requirements.
 This is the same way in which funding is distributed to local governments in the Homeland Security Grant Program administered by FEMA.

 Application Process and Timeline

-• DHS issued the SLCGP Notice of Funding Opportunity (NOFO) in September 2024.
+• DHS issued the latest SLCGP Notice of Funding Opportunity (NOFO) in August 2025.
 The NOFO includes all requirements and details, including information on funding eligibility for states and territories.

 • The established SAA for states and territories will be the only entities that can apply for grant awards under the SLCGP, with local entities receiving sub-awards through states.
 The legislation requires states to distribute at least 80% of funds to local governments, with a minimum of 25% of the allocated funds distributed to rural areas.